IngoHohmann/newlisp-matrix-client/README.md

 newlisp-matrix-client
 =====================

-This is a client library for [matrix.org](http://matrix.org), mainly meant as the basis for bots.
+This is a client library for [matrix.org](http://matrix.org) decentralised persistent communication, mainly meant as the basis for bots.

 Status
 ------